SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>comma</h3>

 In the C and thus in JS, Perl, the comma operator (represented by the token ,) is a binary operator that evaluates its first operand and discards the result, and then evaluates the second operand and returns this value (and type).
+In many languages, the comma can be used for multiple assignment, most commonly like so: a, b = 1, 2|Python

 <h3>element in collection/substring in string?</h3>